 Lenin and the Bolsheviks were for unity in 1905 because they were convinced that the split in the great rising revolutionary movement could and must be overcome.
-In this they based themselves on the will to unity of the mass of the workers, they trusted in the rapid development of the revolutionary consciousness of the workers on the basis of the experience and struggles which would convince them of the correctness of the Bolsheviks' slogans and tactics.
+In this they based themselves on the will to unity of the mass of the workers, they trusted in the rapid development of the revolutionary consciousness of the workers on the basis of the experience and struggles which would convince them of the correctness of the slogans, of the tactics of the Bolsheviks.

-In order to lead this alliance further, to the actual unity of the workers' movement, differences were not to be concealed nor minimized, the ranks of the Bolsheviks themselves were to stand iron-firm.
+In order to lead this alliance further, to the actual unity of the workers' movement, differences were not to be concealed nor minimised, the ranks of the Bolsheviks themselves were to stand ironfirm.
 Therefore Lenin fought against conciliation in their own ranks and any attempt to pass lightly over the differences with the Mensheviks.

-The conference at Tammerfors (Finland) in December, 1905, at which Lenin and Stalin met for the first time, decided to take all the steps necessary to restore the unity of the Party.
-The workers, richer by the experiences of the December rising, demanded unity also within the Party.
-The Bolsheviks proposed to the Mensheviks that a Unity Conference be called.
-But Lenin demanded that the
+The Conference at Tamerfors (Finland) in December, 1905, at which Lenin and Stalin met for the first time, decided to take all the steps necessary to restore the unity of the Party.
+The workers, richer by the experiences of the December rising, also demanded unity within the The Bolsheviks proposed to the Party.
+Mensheviks that a Unity Conference should be called.
+But Lenin demanded that the Bolsheviks should come with their own platform to this Conference, so that it should be made clear to the workers what position the Bolsheviks took up and on what basis the union would proceed.

-Bolsheviks come to this conference with their own platform, so that the workers might clearly see what the position of the Bolsheviks was and on what basis unification was being effected.
+Thus when the Unity Conference took place in April, 1906 in Stockholm, it turned out that the Mensheviks were in a majority.
+The Conference took decisions which did not rise to the level of the tasks of the proletariat in the revolution.
+It adopted the Menshevik programme and chose a Central Committee composed of Mensheviks.
+The Mensheviks openly opposed the hegemony of the proletariat in the Revolution.

-Thus when the Unity Conference took place in April, 1906, in Stockholm, it turned out that the Mensheviks were in a majority.
-The conference made decisions which did not rise to the level of the tasks of the proletariat in the revolution.
-It adopted the Menshevik program and chose a Central Committee composed of Mensheviks.
-The Mensheviks openly opposed the hegemony of the proletariat in the revolution.
+"Only formal unity was reached at this Congress," says the 'Short History of the C.P.S.U.(B.).\\ "In reality the Bolsheviks and the Mensheviks retained their own views and their own independent organisations."

-"Only formal unity was effected at this Congress.
-In reality, the Bolsheviks and the Mensheviks retained their own views and their own independent organizations."\
+In the discussions which took place in

-In the discussions which took place in the Social-Democratic organization after the Stockholm Conference, the great majority of the workers decided in favor of the Bolshevik standpoint.
-In the revolutionary struggle of 1906 more and more workers became convinced of the correctness of the Bolshevik tactics and freed themselves from the Menshevik leadership, which was not capable of directing the revolutionary struggle of the masses.
+the Social Democratic organisations after the Stockholm Conference, the great majority of the workers decided in favour of the Bolshevik standpoint.
+In the revolutionary struggle of 1906, more and more workers became convinced of the correctness of the Bolshevik tactics and freed themselves from the Menshevik leadership which was not capable of directing the revolutionary struggle of the masses.

-The Bolsheviks demanded the calling of a new Party congress.
+The Bolsheviks demanded the calling of a new Party Congress.
 In May, 1907, the Fifth Party Congress took place in London.
-This congress was a great victory for the Bolsheviks in the working class movement, for here practical unity of the Party was achieved.
-In the article "Notes of a Delegate," Comrade Stalin characterizes the results of the Fifth Party Congress in the following way:
+This Congress was a great success for the Bolsheviks in the workers' movement for at it, practical unity of the Party was achieved.
+In the article "Impressions of a Delegate," Comrade Stalin characterises the successes of the Fifth Party Congress in the following way:-

-"The actual unification of the advanced workers of all Russia into a single all-Russian party under the banner of revolutionary Social-Democracy-that is the significance of the London Congress, and that is its general character."\\
+"The actual unification of the advanced workers of all Russia into a single all-Russian party under the banner of revolutionary Social-Democracy-that is the significance of the London Congress, that is its general character."\